 Requirements Credits Courses which satisfy requirements Complete a minimum of 90 credits.
-These must include le the followir ng: General Education Requirements Digital Literacy As demonstrated by course completion or competency testing 3/4 Any CS or CIS course or any of the following program-approved courses listed below.
-Check with your program advisor if you have any questions related to this requirement.
-CIS101 (or higher) Introduction to Microcomputer Applications 3 cr CIS120 Digital Literacy 4 cr DRF165 CAD System Administration 3 cr CAM160 Programming CNC Mills 4 cr Health and Human Performance/Physical Education A maximum of 12 credits of physical education (PE185) may be applied toward the degree 3 Any PE 185 course (one credit each), or any HE or HPE course (three credits each) Mathematics A minimum of four credits with a grade of C- or better 4 MTH095 or above Oral Communication A minimum of three credits 3/4 COMM100 or above Writing A minimum of six credits with a grade of C- or better 6 WR 121 and one additional course from WR 122, 227, 240, 241, 242, 243, 244, 245, 262; or BA 214 Distribution Requirements Each course must be a minimum of three credits a nd numbered 100 or above Arts and Letters Each course must be a minimum of three credits 9 Art, American Sign Language, Communication, English, Film Arts, French, Humanities, Journalism, Japanese, Music, Philosophy, Religious Studies, Russian, Spanish, Writing Science Eight credits of biological or physical science courses which include a laboratory 8 Biology, Chemistry, Geology, General Science, Physics Social Science Twelve credits chosen from at least two disciplines.
-Each course must be a minimum of three credits 12 Anthropology, Chicano/Latino Studies, Economics, Geography, History, Political Science, Psychology, Sociology, Social Science, Women's Studies Electives: Complete additional courses to bring the total number of credits to 90 Developmental courses numbered less than 050 do not meet the requirements of this degree.
-A maximum of 36 credit hours in career and technical education or developmental courses numbered 050-099 may be applied toward the 90 credit hours required for the degree.
-See page 150 for how courses are numbered.
-All collegiate-level courses must be numbered 100 or above.
+These must include le the followin ng: General Education Requirements Digital Literacy As demonstrated by course completion or competency testing 3/4 listed below.
+C related to this r course or any of the following program-a heck with your program advisor if you have equirement. her) Introduction to Microcomputer Appli Digital Literacy CAD System Administration Programming CNC Mills ve any questions Health and Human Performance/Physical Education A maximum of 12 credits of physical education (PE185) may be applied toward the degree 3 Any PE 185 cou credits each) urse (one credit each), or any HE or HPE o course (three Mathematics A minimum of four credits with a grade of C- or better 4 MTH 053 or ab ove Oral Communication A minimum of three credits 3/4 COMM 100 or above Writing A minimum of six credits with a grade of C- or better 6 WR 121 and on 244, 245, 262; e additional course from WR 122, 227, 24 or BA 214 0, 241, 242, 243 Distribution Requirements Each course must be a minimum of three credits as nd numbered 100 or above Arts and Letters Each course must be a minimum of three credits 9 Sign Language, Communication, English, urnalism, Japanese, Music, Philosophy, Ri sh, Writing Science Eight credits of biological or physical science courses which include a laboratory 8 Biology, Chemi istry, Geology, General Science, Physics Social Science Twelve credits chosen from at least two disciplines.
+Each course must be a minimum of three credits 12 Chicano/Latino Studies, Economics, Geog e, Psychology, Sociology, Social Science, • Electives: Complete additional courses to bring the total number of credits to 90 requirements o technical educa be applied tow I courses numbered less than 050 do not f this degree.
+A maximum of 36 credit ho ation or developmental courses numbered rard the 90 credit hours required for the durses are numbered.
+All collegiate-level or above. urs in career and d 050-099 may egree.
+See page

 - 1. Earn a cumulative grade point average (GPA) of 2.00 or above in all courses to be applied toward the degree. - 2.
 Complete a minimum of 24 credits at Chemeketa. - 3.
 A maximum of 12 credit hours of cooperative work experience may be applied toward the degree. - Indicates a course prerequisite or requirement related to the course.
-For further information contact your program advisor or a college advisor.
+For further information contact your program advisor or a college advisor